 Below you will see the ingredients you need for these rhubarb cookies all measured in bowls, (the baking soda, cinnamon, and salt are together in one bowl).
 Look in the recipe card at the very bottom of this page for the exact quantities.

-- Rhubarb: for this recipe, we need small pieces of rhubarb, I found the best way to do this was to throw the rhubarb into a blender or food processor and pulse until it is small chunks.
-While I was testing the recipe I also found this distributed the fruit in the cookie the best.
+- Rhubarb: For this recipe, we need small pieces of rhubarb.
+I found the best way to do this was to throw the rhubarb into a blender or food processor and pulse until it is small chunks, otherwise you can chop the rhubarb into small pieces.
+While I was testing the recipe, I also found that distributing small pieces of fruit in the cookie worked best.

 - Oil: You can use any kind of oil you like.
 I tested the recipe with both coconut oil and olive oil.
 You can also use melted butter.

-The base of these cookies is oats, and ground-up oats (oat flour).
+The base of these cookies is rolled oats - we use them in two ways, just as they are, and ground-up oats (oat flour).
 You can use rolled oats or quick oats.
-The recipe will lead you through grinding the oats to make your own flour, you will need a blender or food processor.
+The recipe will lead you through grinding the oats to make your own flour.
+You will need a blender or food processor.

-Is oat flour gluten free?
-To ensure oat flour is gluten free use gluten free oats.
-Oats do not contain gluten however they are often grown close to wheat, or processed in a facility where they come in contact with gluten.
+Is oat flour gluten-free?
+To be sure oat flour is gluten-free, use gluten-free oats.
+Oats do not contain gluten; however, they are often grown close to wheat or processed in a facility where they come in contact with gluten.

-Follow the step by step photos to make these easy tangy rhubarb cookies.
+Follow these step-by-step photos from my kitchen to make these easy rhubarb cookies.

-Start by making half of the oats into a thin powder called oat flour.
-Place 1 cup oats into the blender (or food processor) and blend on high until everything is finely ground.
+Pulse oats: Start by making half of the oats into a thin powder called oat flour, so place 1 cup of oats into the blender (or food processor) and blend on high until everything is finely ground.

-In a medium bowl mix together the ground up oats, the rest of the other oats, cinnamon, baking soda, and salt.
+Mix dry ingredients: In a medium bowl, mix together the ground up oats from the blender, the rest of the oats, cinnamon, baking soda, and salt.
 Set aside.

-To make the rhubarb into small pieces, place medium chunks of rhubarb into the blender (or food processor) and pulse until there are only bite size pieces.
+Pulse rhubarb: To make the rhubarb into small pieces, place medium chunks of rhubarb into the blender (or food processor) and pulse until there are only bite size pieces.
+Or chop them into small pieces.

 Add the dry oat mixture and the rhubarb to the mixing bowl with the sugar in it.
 Stir well.
 Let it sit for 5 minutes to absorb some liquid.

 Use a cookie scoop or a large tablespoon to drop cookies onto a lined baking sheet.
-Bake at 375 F for 8-10 minutes.
+Bake at 375 Farhenhiet (190 °C) for 8-10 minutes.
 They will still look a little wet or moist but puffy when they are done.

-Hint: Leave the cookies on the baking pan for 5 minutes after removing them from the oven, this lets the cookies continue to solidify and prevents them from breaking when removing them from the pan.
+Leave the cookies on the baking pan for 5 minutes after removing them from the oven.
+This lets the cookies continue to solidify and prevents them from breaking when removing them from the pan.

 FAQ

 There are many yummy tart recipes to make with rhubarb!
-If I have a lot of it I make rhuabarb fruit leather roll ups!
-But I also like making rhubarb cookies and rhubarb muffins.
-It can be stewed and eaten with ice cream, it can be made into pie, or into jam!
+If I have a lot of rhubarb from my mom's garden, I make rhubarb fruit leather roll-ups!
+It can be cooked down to make a thick stewed sauce and eaten with ice cream, or made into pie, or into jam!
+This pink and green fruit is also great for making rhubarb strawberry popsicles, rhubarb bars, rhubarb muffins.
+This is a list of all my favorite healthy rhubarb recipes.

-Rhubarb is rich in vitamin K supporting bone density, it's also high in vitamin C, potassium and magnesium.
-It is high in antioxidants protecting the body from free radicals!
-Rhubarb supports collagen production enhancing your skin.
+I studied food and nutrition for 2 years, and I like to share about the ingredients I use in my snack recipes.
+Rhubarb is rich in vitamin K, supporting bone density, and it's also high in vitamin C, potassium and magnesium.
+It is high in antioxidants, protecting the body from free radicals!
+Rhubarb supports collagen production, enhancing your skin, and it is a good source of fiber.

 Rhubarb Oatmeal Cookies